-Hey there, I'm a Singaporean folk fusion musician, blending world music cultures and telling stories through music, folklore and scripture.
-I fuse carnatic, flamenco, jazz and Andean music in my artistic interpretations of spirituals, hymns and scripture songs.
+Hey there, I'm a Singaporean fusion fingerstyle guitarist, blending traditional music cultures using modern techniques on the guitar.
+I fuse carnatic, flamenco, jazz and Andean music in my artistic interpretations of spirituals, hymns and Biblical scripture.

-My calling to music outreach led me to the nation of Timor-Leste, for which I developed a strong love for the people and culture.
-I frequently sing in the Timorese tongue of Tetum and don tais, a traditional Timorese weaving.
+My calling to music outreach led me to the nation of Timor-Leste, for which I developed a strong love toward the people and culture.
+I frequently sing in their native tongue of Tetun and don the traditional Timorese weaving ‘tais’.

 I'm also an avid fingerstyle guitar teacher, striving to help guitarists around the world become better musicians through my ‘Fingerstyle for the World’ online courses.